-I love Stollen, and I love…nay, adore Mince Pies so who wouldn’t want to mash up both recipes, I’ve done it before with my Toffee Apple Crumble and as I’m that person, who given a choice of pudding will always ask for both, then why on earth not!
+I love the Traditional version or Stollen, and I love…nay, adore Mince Pies so who wouldn’t want to mash up both recipes, I’ve done it before with my Toffee Apple Crumble and as I’m that person, who given a choice of pudding will always ask for both, then why on earth not!
+I don’t think we really get to eat marzipan very much throughout the year, unless we go to a wedding and have a slice of wedding cake that is…this makes me wonder where marzipan originates from actually?

-So this particular recipe for Stollen Mince Pies is both gluten and dairy free and even egg free too, but as with all my recipes, it’s so simple to make them according to your dietary needs.
+This particular recipe for Stollen Mince Pies is both gluten, dairy free and even egg free too, but as with all my recipes, it’s so simple to make them according to your dietary needs.
 Instead of the flaxseed eggs simply add two eggs, instead of the dairy free spread, use butter.

-As always, I’ve made my pastry using the wonderful fool proof Free From Fairy recipe and I’ve used Vicki Montague’s Free From Fairy Whole Wheat Flours both for the pasty and frangipane cake topping you can purchase the flours via the link above or if you’d rather you can use your usual brand of supermarket gluten free flour, I’ve made my Stollen Mince Pies with both and they work equally as well, if less nutritious.
+As always, I’ve made my pastry using the wonderful fool proof Free From Fairy recipe and I’ve used Vicki Montague’s Free From Fairy Whole Wheat Flours both for the pasty and frangipane cake topping you can purchase the flours via the link above or if you’d rather you can use your usual brand of supermarket gluten free flour, I’ve made my Stollen Mince Pies with both and they work equally as well, just less nutritious.= if you opt for the supermarket flours.

 A deliciously cheeky fusion of two wonderful traditional Christmas recipes, the humble mince pie and heart-warming Stollen combine to make these Stollen Mince Pies, let’s start a new tradition!
 These are also gluten free, dairy free and vegan too so everyone can enjoy them.